Turlock Wrongful Death Lawyer

 In California, the time period under the statute of limitations is two years from the date of the incident to file a claim in a civil court.
 There is also a difference in when the time starts counting.
 In some states, the statute of limitations starts counting from the date of the deceased’s death.
 In some other states, it starts counting from the date the injury was sustained.
 Contact a Turlock wrongful death lawyer for more information.Filing the Lawsuit

 Before filing the lawsuit, check if the decedent was already pursuing a personal injury suit before death.
 If there was, the court would let you merge the two cases into one.
 Basically, the wrongful death suit would be a continuation of the personal injury claim.

-When your wrongful death action is filed, your accident lawyer needs to state an amount of damages that is being sought from the defendant.
+When your wrongful death action is filed, your accident lawyer needs to state a number of damages that are being sought from the defendant.
 In fatal car accident or truck accident cases, any damages awarded to you by a jury, or secured through a settlement, are paid out by the defendant’s auto insurance company.
 Recoverable damages include: